-Dissertation topics on data privacy
+Dissertation topics on data security and privacy

 Over the past decade, there has been a major increase in the volume of data stored or transfered between systems, users, or organisations.
 Additionally, the rate of sharing personal and corporate data across networks and public cloud platforms has increased greatly.
 This has also resulted in an increase in security and privacy issues, as network and online attackers are always searching for new methods of gaining unauthorised access to such data.
 Organisations encounter various challenges to deal with cyber attacks.
 Data Privacy Law is also a vast and multifaceted area of law that is ever evolving to keep up to date with technological advancements.
 The new General Data Protection Regulation (GDPR) comes in to force on the 28th of May and with it brings a lot of new changes that businesses will have to consider when collecting and holding personal data and the effects this will have on data privacy.
 Here we take a look at 10 dissertation topics to do with data privacy: